Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity

 This strategy is designed to reproduce any sudden growth or decline of interest in a certain piece of information, occurring among a fraction of the population.
 We will show that when those two phenomena are correctly balanced the control strategy is effective, while if such balance is not met an opposite outcome might arise.
 From a mathematical point of view, our most interesting results concern the study of (weak and strong) convergence to equilibrium for solutions to the controlled model.
-In particular, considering the effects of additional interactions with opinion leaders, we prove the relaxation to equilibrium for a Fokker--Planck equation with time-dependent coefficients, whose adjoint is the well-known Wright--Fisher-type model \cite{CheStr,EpsMaz1,EpsMaz2}.
-Our proof makes use of the relative entropy method \cite{20} to determine the explicit rates of convergence to equilibrium.
+In particular, considering the effects of additional interactions with opinion leaders, we exploit the relative entropy method \cite{20} to prove the relaxation to equilibrium for a Fokker--Planck equation with time-dependent coefficients, whose adjoint is the well-known Wright--Fisher-type model \cite{CheStr,EpsMaz1,EpsMaz2}.